Suggestions and Complaints

 Access to Medical Records

 If you wish to have online access to elements of your medical records please complete an application form either by downloading a form from our website or by asking for a form at reception.
-You will need to apply in person with indentification as detailed on your application form.
+You will need to apply in person with identification as detailed on your application form.

 Proxy access can not be given to the medical records of a child under the age of 16 years to parents or guardians.

 If you wish to come into the practice to read your medical records please speak to reception to make an appointment.
-There will be a charge for photocopying any of the medical records you may require.

 Access Information – How We Can Help You